niranjan94/show-java/README.md

 An apk decompiler for android.
 Build on Android Studio 1.4 Beta with gradle 2.4.

-> The current GitHub master branch may be ahead of the Play Store version (and maybe unstable/incomplete/buggy at some places)
+> The current GitHub master branch may be ahead of the Play Store version (and could be unstable/incomplete/buggy at some places)

 [![Get Show Java on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.njlabs.showjava "Get Show Java on Google Play")